dotlang/language/README.md

     int _x = 12;  //private const, is not re-assignable
     int y;
     int h = 12;
+    int gg := this.h;  //gg is a reference to h. any action on gg will be called on h. auto dsa := this.h;
+    float ff := this.object1.field5;
 }

 int func1(int y) { return this.x + y; }
+int func2(int x) := this.func1;  //redirect calls to func1, methods should have same signature auto func3 := this.func2;  //compiler will infer the input/output types for func3 from func2 signature
 MyClass new() return {};  //new is not part of syntax.
 You can choose whatever name you want, void _() this.y=9;  //initialize code for static instance